Vincentvdt/oc-project-02-ohmyfood-clone/README.md

 1. Clone this repo
 2. Open `index.html` in your browser
-3. No build tools needed — just HTML & CSS magic
+3. No build tools needed, just HTML & CSS magic

 ## 📚 Credits